 Mary Swan is completely new to me.
 And I think she’s pretty new to most other readers, too.
-There is next to nothing on her wikipedia page – if that’s any indication – and I don’t even know how old she is.
-I saw a picture of her in the New York Times, and she looked pretty young, but old enough to have some good experience.
-Indeed, she was already accomplished before writing The Boys in the Trees (2008): she won the O’Henry Award in 2001 for her apparently “masterful” short story “The Deep,” which was collected in a volume of her short stories called – get ready – The Deep and Other Stories.
+There is next to nothing on her wikipedia page — if that’s any indication — and I don’t even know how old she is.
+I saw a picture of her in The New York Times, and she looked pretty young, but old enough to have some good experience.
+Indeed, she was already accomplished before writing The Boys in the Trees: she won the O’Henry Award in 2001 for her apparently “masterful” short story “The Deep,” which was collected in a volume of her short stories called, fittingly, The Deep and Other Stories.
 Perhaps some readers of this post can help us get to know Mary Swan better.
 I definitely want to now that I’ve been introduced to her skill in this novel.

 It was more than Kevin’s good word that persuaded me to buy this book and read it first (I believe his picks for the winner of the Giller were Through Black Spruce, which won, or Barnacle Love).
 The blurb on the back of the book, for once, really pulled me in: